MARKET SNAPSHOT: Dow, S&P 500 Trade In Record Territory As Tech, Health-care Stocks Pop

 What are the main benchmarks doing?

-The Dow Jones Industrial Average rose 90 points, or 0.4% to 26,484, briefly touching an intraday record at 26,482.
+The Dow Jones Industrial Average rose 115 points, or 0.4% to 26,505.
 Shares of Intel Corp. and 3M Co. were contributing the lion's share of the Dow's advance, more than 60 points.

-Meanwhile, the S&P 500 index climbed about 15 points, or 0.5%, to 2,853, setting a new intraday record peak of its own, on the back of a 1.2% gain in the health-care sector and a 0.9% rally in technology.
+Meanwhile, the S&P 500 index climbed about 19 points, or 0.7%, to 2,858, setting a new intraday record peak of its own, on the back of a 1.5% gain in the health-care sector and a 0.9% rally in technology.
+Both the S&P 500 and the Nasdaq set intraday all-time highs.

 Continue Reading Below